Khary92/Aion.Distributed/README.md

 ## ▶️ How to Run

 1. Clone this repository
-2. Start the database in Docker (`docker-compose up`)
+2. Start the PostgreSQL database in Docker (`docker-compose up`)
 3. The web interface can be reached via http://localhost:5000
-4. PGAdming can be reached via http://localhost:5050 (Password: aionpass)
+4. pgAdmin can be reached via http://localhost:5050 (Password: aionpass)
 5. The Avalonia Client must be compiled and started via the .exe file

-⚠️ Note: Some parts are still unstable or incomplete.

 ---